7 Essential Tips for Indexing in Search Engines

 Tip 2 – Content is king – create new content frequently

-With new content created, you’ll want it discovered and indexed quickly.
-Otherwise, if left unknown, your content creation efforts are in vain.
 It’s worth enhancing your pages regularly to encourage search engines to return for new content updates.
 A static website with extended periods of no fresh updates may hinder your SEO efforts.
 Search engines love content.
-Regularly adding new, high-quality, relevant and keyword-rich content to your site, will keep it fresh and encourage the search engines to access your site.

 Types of content you can add include: